ybai62868/ybai62868/README.md

 - 👋 Hi, I’m yang
-- 👀 I’m interested in compilers
+- 👀 I’m interested in compilers.
-- 🌱 I’m currently learning how to become a legendary warlock PVP player at WLK
+- 🌱 I’m currently learning how to become a legendary warlock PVP player at WLK.
-- 💞️ I’m looking to collaborate on optimization for DNN training and inference through compilation.
+- 💞️ I’m looking to collaborate on optimization for DNN inference and training through compilation.
 - 📫 How to reach me? ybai@cse.cuhk.edu.hk

 <!---